8 simple ways to budget better so you can save more!

 Living in a digital world, it has become so easy to shop online, use credit cards, and lose track of expenses with autopay.
 The first step to managing expenses is to actually see them!
 Recording your expenses is a great way to start visually seeing where your money goes.
 Monitor and note your electronic spending and keep track of receipts from in-person purchases with this pack of Budget Snap-In Envelopes.
 Store these in your planner for record keeping!

 Dedication is key so make sure to write down your expenses no matter how big or small.
 We love using a Classic Budget Planner to keep track of our spending.
 It’s great for writing down expenses at the end of the day.
-You can even start small with a Mini Budget Planner that is perfect for throwing into your bag so you can record purchases as you move along with your day.
+You can even start whenever you want with an undated planner that is perfect for everyday use so you can record purchases as you move along with your day.
 Not ready to commit to a dedicated budget planner?
 No worries!
-This Skinny Classic Budget Filler Paper and Classic Budget Extension Pack will introduce you to expense tracking so you don’t feel overwhelmed.
+This Classic Budget Filler Paper and Classic Budget Extension Pack will introduce you to expense tracking so you don’t feel overwhelmed.

 2. IDENTIFY BAD HABITS